 As the individual petitioning for the issuance of a K-1 visa, you are also subject to certain requirements.
 To apply for the K-1 fiancé visa, you must meet the following:

-- Failure to meet any of these requirements can result in your request being denied, or in the process slowing down quite a bit
+Failure to meet any of these requirements can result in your request being denied, or in the process slowing down quite a bit.

 It should be noted that the application process for a K-1 visa is not the quickest process to begin with.
 There are several steps that must be taken before the visa is issued, and not all of them are reliant on the petitioner.
 Your fiancé will also be required to take steps of their own in order to ensure that they have the best chance possible of being approved for the visa.

-First of all, the citizen applying for the petition will fill out paperwork with the United States Citizenship & Immigration Service (USCIS).
+First of all, the citizen applying for the petition will fill out the paperwork with the United States Citizenship & Immigration Service (USCIS).
 This is done in the United States.
 Only after the USCIS has approved the paperwork will things move along to the next step.
-This second step occurs when your case is transferred to the United States’ embassy in the home country of your fiancé.
+This second step occurs when your case is transferred to the United States embassy in the home country of your fiancé.
 They will be required to take a medical exam and fill out paperwork to ensure that they are eligible to enter the United States.
 Your fiancé will also need to complete an interview with the United States consulate/embassy.
 After all of these steps have been completed, their visa will be either approved or denied.

 In general, this process takes anywhere from five to eight months.
 This will change depending upon your specific case, and factors like where you live as well as where your fiancé lives.
 Other complications that could delay the case include the previous actions of the petitioner.
 If they have previously filed two or more fiancé visa petitions within their lifetime or have had such a visa approved within two years or less prior to the filing date of the current petition, the process could be delayed and they might have to seek a waiver in accordance with the International Marriage Broker Regulation Act (IMBRA).
 Additionally, someone who has been convicted of specific violent crimes or committed sex crimes (especially against a minor) might also need to seek a waiver in order to continue with the petition process.

-K1 fiancé visa applications are scrutinized carefully and there are many reasons for why a K1 Fiance Visa might be denied.
+K1 fiancé visa applications are scrutinized carefully and there are many reasons why a K1 Fiance Visa might be denied.
 Some of the more obvious reasons are a lack of or incomplete documentation, medical concerns, criminal backgrounds, lack of proof of a legitimate relationship, a need to verify documentation or information provided by the applicants, or insufficient financial documentation to prove that the US Citizen Petitioner can financially support his or her foreign-citizen fiancé.
 Another common reason for denial is where a previous marriage for one of the parties has not been legally terminated.